guettli/future-focused-communication/README.md

 Rule #3: Let one or two days pass.
 Then approach fellow again and try to focus on the future.

+Rule #4: If you like the future focused language, then advertise it.
+But don't do it if you are discussion problems (See Rule #1).

 # The opposite: The vague and confusing language